-Two of the most important things search engines look at when weighing reviews are quantity and sentiment.
+The first factor is to weigh review quantity and sentiment.
 The quantity, or overall number of reviews used to be the most important factor, but as of 2017, sentiment now matters even more.

-When it comes to leaving reviews, it’s the tale of two extremes.
-People leave reviews when they love a brand and want to celebrate it, or, when they hate a brand and want to warn others.
-In other words, people with strong emotions about a brand or company’s products or services will go out of their way to sing their praises or warn other customers about their experience.
+When it comes to leaving reviews, it’s the tale of two extremes: People leave reviews when they love a brand and want to celebrate it, or, when they hate a brand and want to warn others.
+In other words, people with strong emotions about a brand or company’s products and services will go out of their way to sing their praises or warn other customers about their experience.

-For the purpose of SEO, your primary focus should be on increasing the number of Google reviews.
-Your secondary focus should be on platforms like Yelp, Facebook, TripAdvisor etc.
+When it comes to SEO, your primary focus should be on increasing the number of Google reviews.
+Your secondary focus should be on reviews platforms like Yelp, Facebook, TripAdvisor etc.

-With the goal of improving SEO, reviews should go ONLY to the business listing on Google.
+If your online review strategy goal is to use reviews to improve your SEO, you should be focusing on attracting reviews to your business listing on Google.
 The question isn’t “what is the best platform,” it’s “what is the best platform for SEO?”

 How To Get More Reviews

 It’s simple: Ask for them.
 The old adage “the squeaky wheel gets the grease” rings especially true when it comes to receiving reviews.
 We’ve put together a couple of ways to ask for more reviews based on best practices below.

 The beginnings of a strong online review strategy: